What Does ‘Pending’ Mean In Real Estate?

 An unsatisfactory home inspection can cause a pending sale to fall through.
 But what is an inspection and why is it such a big deal?
 During a home inspection, a real estate expert takes a tour of the home and records everything that needs a repair or a replacement.
 At the end of the inspection, the inspector gives the results to both the buyer and the seller.

 Most offer letters include a clause that allows the buyer to cancel the sale if the inspection reveals something seriously wrong with the home.
-However, before the buyer cancels the sale, they might give the homeowner a chance to rectify the issue.
+However, before the buyer backs out of the sale, they might give the homeowner a chance to rectify the issue.

 For example, the buyer might ask the seller to fix a broken heating system or offer an extra discount.
 If the seller and the buyer can’t reach an agreement, the buyer can cancel the sale.
-In this instance, the home’s pending status will go away and the home will show up on real estate databases as “for sale” once again.
+In this instance, the home’s pending status will go away and the home will show up on real estate databases – such as the Multiple Listing Service – as “for sale” once again.

 Failure To Find A Mortgage

 The majority of buyers use a mortgage to purchase a home.
 If a buyer can’t get a mortgage, they will need to cancel the sale, unless they’re buying in cash.